Julian Mörth - Conductor, Composer and Pianist

 ABOUT ME

-I am a pianist, composer and conductor living in Mainz and Frankfurt, Germany.
+I am a conductor, composer and pianist, living in Mainz and Frankfurt.

-I write classical music for every possible combination of instruments.
-The main part of my oeuvre consists of sacred choir music for mixed choir, but there is also a considerable amount of chamber music for different ensembles as well as some pieces for orchestra and piano.
+I write classical music for almost every possible combination of instruments.
+The main part of my work consists of sacred choral music for mixed choir, but I have also written many chamber music works for various ensembles as well as some orchestral and piano works.

 MY ENSEMBLES